ECP-WarpX/WarpX/Docs/source/usage/faq.rst

 The 1st line is the number of parallel MPI processes (also called *MPI ranks*).

 The 2nd line reports on the `support level of MPI functions to be called from threads <https://www.mpich.org/static/docs/v3.1/www3/MPI_Init_thread.html>`__.
-We currently only use this for optional, :ref:`async IO with AMReX plotfiles <running-cpp-parameters-diagnostics>` (see: ``amrex.async_out_nfiles``).
+We currently only use this for optional, :ref:`async IO with AMReX plotfiles <running-cpp-parameters-diagnostics>`.
 In the past, requesting MPI threading support had performance penalties, but we have not seen such anymore on recent systems.
-Thus, we request it by default but you can overwrite it with a compile time option if it ever becomes needed.
+Thus, we request it by default but you can overwrite it with a :ref:`compile time option <building-cmake-options>` if it ever becomes needed.

 The 3rd line is the number of CPU OpenMP (OMP) threads per MPI process.
 After that, information on software versions follow.